top of page

 Intention to live permanently in the UK

-To qualify for a FLR extension, UK Visa & Immigration will want to be satisfied the applicant and their partner intend to continue to live together permanently in the UK.
+To qualify for an further leave to remain extension visa, UK Visa & Immigration will want to be satisfied the applicant and their partner intend to continue to live together permanently in the UK.

 Previous Relationships are Permanently dissolved